For Order This

 necessary software.
 True or False?

-Systems development often uses different approaches and
+Systems development often uses different

-tools such as traditional development, prototyping, rapid
+tools such as traditional development,

-application development, end-user development, computeraided
+application development, end-user development,

-software engineering, and object-oriented development
+software engineering, and object-oriented

 to select, implement, and monitor projects.